 To understand Scotland’s food and drinks you have to notice that Scotland produces some of the most premium produce in the world due to its rich farmlands.
-The steaks (Aberdeen Angus), the amazing trout, fresh salmon, oysters and the succulent Ayrshire potatoes, exotic Fife fruits are all gourmet delights.
+The steaks (Aberdeen Angus), the amazing trout, fresh salmon, oysters and succulent Ayrshire potatoes, and exotic Fife fruits are all gourmet delights.
 And the “made in Scotland” stamp immediately elevates the status of whiskey blends in the eyes of the world.
-For most people the term Scotch means fine whiskey.
+For most people, the term Scotch means fine whiskey.

 Even Scottish cheese rivals the best of French cheese in taste.
-The uniqueness of the local produce has urged the European Union to name it as PGI or Protected Geographical Indications that has to be produced according to specific norms.
-Therefore when you go to Stornoway you must have black pudding and when you go to Orkney you must have island cheddar while visiting Ayrshire requires you to taste Dunlop cheese.
+The uniqueness of the local produce has urged the European Union to name it PGI or Protected Geographical Indications that has to be produced according to specific norms.
+Therefore when you go to Stornoway you must have black pudding and when you go to Orkney you must-have island cheddar while visiting Ayrshire requires you to taste Dunlop cheese.

 Wherever you go in Scotland you are sure to sample Haggis with mashed potatoes and whiskey sauce.
 Other national favourites are Cranachan, shortbread, Dundee cakes and Aberdeenshire Butteries.
-Whiskey is a big part of the Scottish existence and you mustn’t forget to tour a distillery while you are here.
+Whiskey is a big part of Scottish existence and you mustn’t forget to tour a distillery while you are here.
 And though the Scotch probably outshines everything else…craft beer is also huge here.

 How to reach